pellepelster/solidblocks/doc/content/development/_index.md

 * `mise :test` Run all tests for the component
 * `mise :clean` Clean up ephemeral resources like local files and cloud resources
 * `mise :format` Apply formatters and linters to all sourcecode of the component
-* `mise :release-prepare` prepare a release, commonly used to insert correct version numbers into documentation and code snippets
+* `mise :release:prepare` prepare a release, commonly used to insert correct version numbers into documentation and code snippets
-* `mise :release-test` run tests against released artifacts, commonly used to verify that the code snippets work
+* `mise :release:test` run tests against released artifacts, commonly used to verify that the code snippets work
-* `mise :release-artifacts` releases additional artifacts, e.g. a tested docker image without the `-rc` version postfix
+* `mise :release:artifacts` releases additional artifacts, e.g. a tested docker image without the `-rc` version postfix

 ## Conventions